muschellij2/RIP_SlideDeck_2013/RIP_2015_Dec/Job_Talk_2016Jan07.md

 \end{eqnarray}$$
 where $I(k)$ represents the indicator that ICH location was $k$

-## Testing whether HPR is more Predictive than Location
+## Testing if HPR is more Predictive than Location

 * Adjusted $R^2$, Location model: 0.129 vs. HPR coverage Model: 0.254